samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 - [`cors`](https://github.com/expressjs/cors): an Express middleware to make your endpoint accept cross-origin requests;
 - [`mongodb`](https://github.com/mongodb/node-mongodb-native): the MongoDB native driver for Node.js;
 - [`morgan`](https://github.com/expressjs/morgan): an HTTP request logger middleware for Node.js web apps;
-- and [`helmet`](https://github.com/helmetjs/helmet): an Express middleware that helps securing your apps with various HTTP headers.
+- and [`helmet`](https://github.com/helmetjs/helmet): an Express middleware that helps to secure your apps with various HTTP headers.

 > **Note:** If you want more information, you can check the official documentation of each package on the links above.